 Ethical hacking: SNMP recon

-In this article, we will discuss the various methods one could take to perform reconnaissance on the SNMP protocol.
+In this article, we will discuss the various methods of ethical hacking one could take to perform reconnaissance on the SNMP protocol.
 As you may know, SNMP reveals too much information about targets that might result in attackers compromising a target network.
 Today, we’ll explore the available tools that one can use to query information on targets.

 Overview of SNMP

 There are numerous protocols available today, and SNMP is one of the least understood.
 SNMP allows us to manage computers and network devices.